Posted July 27, 2022

-Due to the continued dry conditions, the Fire Advisory issued for the Town of Peace River will remain in effect.
+Due to the forecasted hot and dry weather, a Fire Advisory has been issued for the Town of Peace River.

-No further permits for open burning will be issued until further notice.
+No permits for open burning will be issued until further notice.

 Supervised fires in Fire Pits are still permitted in backyards, parks, and camping areas.